trimstray/test-your-sysadmin-skills/README.md

 **Init**: Is the parent of all processes on the system, it is executed by the kernel and is responsible for starting all other processes.

 - `SysV init` - init's job is "to get everything running the way it should be once the kernel is fully running.
 Essentially it establishes and operates the entire user space.
 This includes checking and mounting file systems, starting up necessary user services, and ultimately switching to a user-environment when system startup is completed.
-- `systemd` - the developers of systemd aimed to replace the Linux init system inherited from UNIX System V. Like init, systemd is a daemon that manages other daemons.
+- `systemd` - the developers of systemd aimed to replace the Linux init system inherited from Unix System V. Like init, systemd is a daemon that manages other daemons.
 All daemons, including systemd, are background processes.
 Systemd is the first daemon to start (during booting) and the last daemon to terminate (during shutdown).
 - `runint` - runit is an init scheme for Unix-like operating systems that initializes, supervises, and ends processes throughout the operating system.
 It is a reimplementation of the daemontools process supervision toolkit that runs on the Linux, Mac OS X, \*BSD, and Solaris operating systems.

 Useful resources: